Emphasis on risk management first.

 Maintain even-temperament and dispassionate trading.

-Follow rules to avoid hope, fear and greed.
+Follow rules to avoid common pitfalls of hope, fear and greed.

 Balance boldness and humility.